sphinx-doc/sphinx/doc/man/sphinx-build.rst

    Write warnings (and errors) to the given file, in addition to standard error.

+   .. versionchanged:: 7.3

+      ANSI control sequences are stripped when writing to *file*.

 .. option:: -W

    Turn warnings into errors.
 This means that the build stops at the first